 - Management and Innovation

 Champlain's small size translates to a highly personalized educational experience.
-All students receive support from academic advisers who assist with enrollment, degree planning, and other administrative issues.
+All students receive support from academic advisors who assist with enrollment, degree planning, and other administrative issues.
 Champlain also provides career counseling services to help students connect to internships and job opportunities before and after graduation.
 Additionally, online tutoring services support students in their studies.

 For students considering online learning, Champlain offers informational webinars that demystify the school's distance education practices.
 These sessions allow prospective students to communicate with program directors and garner information on financial aid, curricula, and other aspects of online learning.